 This time he didn’t feel apologetic towards the dust.
 His eyes rested on the boxes, some stacked, some randomly dumped.
 Eighties stuff was written on one of them.
 He remembered and smiled.
 He’d been in his thirties.
 He’d just met her – no, no time for her now.
 He pushed her back again.
 Lifting the box (best for the tip), the bottom fell out and the contents spilled onto the floorboards.
 He picked up a sheet of paper and read it.
 A bucket list they would call it these days.
 He couldn’t remember what they’d called it in his days.

-Dye hair green (tomorrow!)
+Dye hair green (tomorrow!)see the new Fellini

 watch sunset in Japan